 Grab your popcorn and settle in for a chat with Eddie Muller, host of Turner Classic Movies’ Noir Alley and founder and president of the Film Noir Foundation.
-Muller joins to spill the beans on what makes noir so timeless, help us define the genre, reveal his favorite films, and answer all of your noir queries.
+Muller joined Alta Asks Live to spill the beans on what makes noir so timeless, help us define the genre, reveal his favorite films, and answer all of your noir queries.

 Check out these helpful links to some of the authors, titles, and events Eddie mentioned: